Thank You in Portuguese: 10 Phrases for Expressing Gratitude in Any Situation

 Obrigado por me ajudar.
 (Thank you for helping me.)

-These contractions of the preposition por + o/a are used when a noun follows obrigado, as in:
+These contractions of the preposition por + o/a are used when you’re thankful for an object or idea.

 Obrigado pelo brigadeiro.
 (Thank you for the brigadeiro.)